QuTech-Delft/OpenQL/docs/mapping.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The mapper expects kernels with or without a circuit.
-When with a circuit, the ``cycle`` attribute need not be valid.
+When with a circuit, the ``cycle`` attributes of the gates need not be valid.
 Gates that are supported on input are one-qubit ``measure``, no-operand ``display``, any classical gate, ``cnot``, ``cz``/``cphase``, and any other quantum and scheduling gate.
 The mapper refuses multi-qubit quantum gates as input with more than two quantum operands.

-The mapper produces a circuit with the same gates but then mapped (see below), with the real qubit operands of two-qubit gates made nearest-neighbor in the platform's topology, and with additional quantum gates inserted to implement the swapping or moving of qubit states.
+The mapper produces a circuit with the same gates but then *mapped* (see below), with the real qubit operands of two-qubit gates made nearest-neighbor in the platform's topology, and with additional quantum gates inserted to implement the swapping or moving of qubit states.
-The mapping of any (quantum, classical, etc.) gate entails replacing the virtual qubit operand indices by the real qubit operand indices corresponding to the mapping of virtual to real qubit indices applicable at the time of execution of the gate;
+The *mapping* of any (quantum, classical, etc.) gate entails replacing the virtual qubit operand indices by the real qubit operand indices corresponding to the mapping of virtual to real qubit indices applicable at the time of execution of the gate;
 furthermore the gate itself (when a quantum gate) is optionally replaced at the time of its mapping